 HOW MANY ENTRIES MAY BE SUBMITTED FOR THIS PROJECT?

 Only ONE submission per project is allowed in the General Categories.
 Submitters should consult with the overall VFX Supervisor or VFX Producer to avoid conflicting entries.

 Click for details

-If multiple entries are submitted for a character, all submitters will be notified that they must submit one joint entry or risk disqualification of all entries.
+If multiple entries are submitted for ONE Project, all submitters will be notified that they must submit one joint entry or risk disqualification of all entries.
 If a payment has been made on a duplicate entry, the submitter may use that payment towards an entry in a different category.